- Our Work

 Based on a report published in the BMJ, shows that fasting may be a safe alternative to insulin.
 More specifically, the report shows fasting reversed insulin resistance, which resulted in the ending of insulin therapy while maintaining control of blood sugars.

 Fasting positively impacts the digestive system.
-A human body naturally detoxifies after a month of flushing out the toxins in the body.
+The human body naturally detoxifies after a month of flushing out the toxins in the body.
 Further, it balances the heat generation and acidity levels in the human stomach.

 There are many benefits of fasting that provides imposing advantages to mental health and are as follows.